omkar-hardwell/flask-crud-api/README.md

 **Running**

+Set environment variables in /.env file(like, Database credentials etc.).

-When all dependencies are installed, run the flask application on your local instance.
+When all dependencies are installed and configuration is set, run the api.

 ```
 (env) $ python runserver.py
 ```

-Access application by entering *http://127.0.0.1:5000/* or *http://localhost:5000/* url on browser.
+Access api by entering *http://127.0.0.1:5000/* or *http://localhost:5000/* url on browser.

 **Testing**